-Since extensive research efforts have been dedicated to twoway communications, in this paper, we focus our attention on the efficient processing of the multiple source information streams in the context of Multiple Source Cooperation (MSC) [19]-[21], which constitutes a specific instantiation of the MSMR scenario, where the relays are also active sources.
-MSC was first considered in [19], where the authors proposed the so-called parity-check based MSC regime using Read-Solomon (RS) codes to jointly encode the multiple information streams at the relay.
-On the other hand, the authors of [20] proposed the so-called Complex Field Coding (CFC) aided MSC, where the multiple source information streams are combined in a specific way in order to yield values in the complex field.
-Furthermore, it was reported in [20] that the CFC aided MSC is capable of achieving both the maximum attainable diversity order and a high spectral efficiency.
-When compared to the parity-check MSC of [19], the authors of [20] claimed that the full diversity gain provided by CFC aided MSC is to an extent capable of compensating for its modest channel coding gain.
-However, the Bit Error Ratio (BER) results presented in [20] are not directly characteristic of the channel coding gain attainable in quasi-static Rayleigh fading channels.
-Hence, in [10], we proposed a high throughput MSC framework and extended it to a multiplexed coding regime with the aid of a Low Density Generator Matrix (LDGM) based design [21].
+A fundamental issue of the Multiple Source Multiple Relay (MSMR) cooperation is the processing of numerous source information streams during their relaying [1].
+In this paper, we focus our attention on this issue in the context of Multi-Source Cooperation (MSC) [2]-[4], which constitutes a specific instantiation of the MSMR scenario.
+MSC was first considered in [2], where the authors proposed the so-called parity-check based MSC regime using Read-Solomon (RS) codes to jointly encode the multiple information streams at the relay.
+The authors of [3] further proposed the Complex Field Coding (CFC) aided MSC, where the multiple source information streams are combined in order to yield values in the complex field.
+To enhance the channel coding gain attainable in fading channels, we proposed a high throughput MSC framework [5] and extended it to a multiplexed coding regime with the aid of a Low Density Generator Matrix (LDGM) based design [4].

-Apart from the sophisticated joint channel and network coding schemes proposed in the literature for MSC that rely on a channel code, the performance of the pure CNC scheme has not been explored in the context of MSC.
-Firstly, this is because the decoding of a particular information stream x_a from the composite CNC stream of $x_a \oplus x_b \oplus x_c \oplus \ldots$ requires the knowledge of the correct 'XOR'ed information of all the rest of the network's information streams, namely of $x_b \oplus x_c \oplus \ldots$ However, unlike in two-way communications, this knowledge is not readily available in MSC at the destination.
-Furthermore, the mapping ambiguity of CNC, which is represented by $x_a \oplus x_b \oplus x_c \oplus \ldots = x_c \oplus x_b \oplus x_a \oplus \ldots$, prevents its employment in MSC, as also stated in [20], which was one of the main motivations of conceiving their CFC.
-Hence, in order to overcome this problem, in this paper:
+Apart from the superposition-type coding of [3], [5] and joint channel encoding of [2], [4], the performance of the Classic Network Coding (CNC) scheme [6] has not been explored in the context of MSC.
+Firstly, the decoding of a particular information stream x_a from the composite CNC stream of $x_a \oplus x_b \oplus x_c \oplus \ldots$ requires the knowledge of the correct information of all the rest of the network's information streams.
+However, this knowledge is not readily available in MSC at the destination.
+Furthermore, the mapping ambiguity of CNC, which is represented by $x_a \oplus x_b \oplus x_c \oplus \ldots =$ $x_c \oplus x_b \oplus x_a \oplus \ldots$, prevents its employment in MSC, which was also stated in [3].
+To overcome this problem:

-- we consider a range of multiple source processing techniques, ranging from the basic CDM concept to the CNC technique. - we conceive the soft decoding of CNC with the aid of factor graphs, which is capable of reliable operation even in the presence of unreliable network information streams $x_b \oplus x_c \oplus \ldots$ - we also propose a novel Variable-rate Network Coding (VNC) regime1 that is capable of operating near capacity without necessitating a sophisticated joint channel and network code design.
+- we consider a range of multiple source processing techniques, from the CDM concept to the CNC technique. - we conceive the sum-product decoding of CNC for efficiently processing a large number of information streams. - we propose a novel near capacity Variable-rate Network Coding (VNC) regime without necessitating a sophisticated joint channel and network code design.